-9.6: Siblings
+11.6: Siblings

-A sibling is defined as a child who has a brother, sister, adopted or fostered brother or sister, halfbrother or sister, or stepbrother or stepsister, living in the same family unit in the same family household and address who attends The Sweyne Park School in any year group where there is a reasonable expectation that the sibling will still be on roll at Sweyne Park on admission of the applicant.
+A sibling is defined as a child who has a brother, sister, adopted or fostered brother or sister, half-brother or stepsister, or stepsister or stepsister, living in the same family unit in the same family household and address who attends The Sweyne Park School in any year group where there is a reasonable expectation that the sibling will still be on roll at Sweyne Park on admission of the applicant.
 Biological siblings who attend the school who live at a different address will also be treated as siblings.
 Children residing in the same household as part of an extended family, such as cousins, will not be treated as siblings.

-9.7: Late applications
+11.7: Late applications